daizutabi/pheasant/README.md

 [anaconda-v-link]: https://anaconda.org/daizutabi/pheasant
 -->

-Documentation tool for Pelican and MkDocs.

 ## Description

-Pheasant is a Markdown converter which is designed to be used as a plugin for static site generators such as MkDocs or Pelican.
-The Pheasant main feature is auto generation of outputs for a fenced code block in Markdown source using Jupyter client.
-In addition, Pheasant can automatically number headers, figures, tables, and codes.
+Pheasant is a Markdown converter which is designed to be used as a plugin for static site generators, especially MkDocs.
+The one of the main features of Pheasant is auto Markdown generation of outputs after execution of any Python codes described in a fenced code block of Markdown source.
+This processure is done by the Jupyter client functionality.
+In addition to the code execution, Pheasant can automatically number headers, figures, tables, *etcs*.

 ## Documentation